 A HRIS can be immensely helpful to a workplace when processes that are massively time consuming become automated.
 However, it can be tricky to figure out what processes can be automated and how to really make the system work for you and your company when you first acquire a HRIS.
-The following are a few questions to ask yourself in order to help you determine whether specific processes can be automated with the help of a HRIS.
+But what HR process automation can be done with a HRIS?

 If a task is performed routinely in the same way, it may be possible and even simple to automate the task.
 If there are frequently exceptions to the rules that must be considered, it does not necessarily mean that it is impossible to automate the task, however.
 It may be necessary to simplify and standardize the process that is in place, whereafter automation can occur.